ELIZA cgi-bash version rev. 1.90

 return kwic search for based on out of >500 occurrences

-346933 occurrences (No.53 in the rank) during 5 years in the PubMed. [no cache] 500 found
+346933 occurrences (No.53 in the rank) during 5 years in the PubMed. [cache]

 259) Based on interviews in New Zealand with correctional staff, restorative justice providers, and others, this article explores the reason for the modest inroads that restorative practice has made, and suggests that the general context may explain the limits of restorative justice in other places.